How To Become A Counsellor: UK Training Requirements

 • Emotional resilience: Managing your own feelings to maintain professionalism

-• Self-awareness: Reflecting on your biases and behavior to improve interactions
+• Patience and self-awareness: Reflecting on your biases and behavior to improve interactions

-• Ethical practice: Upholding discretion, respect, and boundaries at all times
+• Ethics and professionalism: Upholding discretion, respect, and boundaries at all times

 The cost to become a counsellor varies depending on the level of training pursued.
 There are many courses available, so it’s advisable to research your options thoroughly and find one that suits your budget.
 Consider the following estimates for counselling training: